 We are currently living on Eidos a Catana 582 to sail around the world, learn from the people we meet, play with new ideas and enjoy life.
 We plan to invite old and new friends to join us for part of our cruising – people that share our passion for the sea, travel, outdoor activities as well our desire to always learn and create new things.

-Our journey is not only about sailing, we like to spend time exploring new places and develop projects not necessarily related to the sailing/traveling:
+Our journey is not only about sailing, we like to spend time exploring new places and develop projects.
+We like:

 - Enjoy quiet time at anchorages